jusporrer/Kalman-TD-Model/README.md

 [Kalman-TD Model](https://jusporrer.github.io/PCBS-Kalman-Filter/)
 ================

-This program in Python allows to fit the **Kalman-TD Model** to behavioural data.
+This program in Python allows the **Kalman-TD Model** to fit simulated behavioural data.

 The initial code in Matlab is based on the previous work of **Samuel Gershman**, at the Department of Psychology and Center for Brain Science, Harvard University [(See his GitHub here)](https://github.com/sjgershm/KF-learning).
 This model is introduced in his paper [*A Unifying Probabilistic View of Associative Learning*](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1004567&type=printable) which describes a framework encompassing Bayesian and Reinforcement Learning theories of associative learning.